shivanshshukla01/Web-Docs/docs/SQL.md

 -- handsomeness
-col LIKE 'some%' -- start with some and end with anything -- someplace col LIKE 'an_' -- start with any single letter and then some -- and, ant
+col LIKE 'some%' -- start with some and end with anything -- someplace col LIKE 'an_' -- start with an and then a single character -- and, ant
 ```
 full text search ? - Apache Lucene or Sphinx - dedicated external for long full text search